 What’s Included in the Lease?

-Does the lease address concerns like utilities, parking spots, or snow removal in the wintertime?
+Does the lease address concerns like utilities, parking spots, or snow removal?
 Don’t get too caught up in the excitement of moving and forget the smaller details.
 Signing a lease only to find out you don’t have enough parking spots for your employees, let alone customers, can create big problems and extra expenses.

 Don’t forget to make sure that all verbal agreements are also included in the lease.
 For example, if you were told during the office tour that the landlord would handle all snow removal, but you don’t see it in the contract, make sure to address it.
 Verbal agreements are very hard to enforce later on if they’re not in the contract.
 Conversations can be easily misunderstood, and words can be taken back.
 But once an agreement is in writing, it cannot be changed.

 When you’re looking to rent commercial property, go over the lease with a fine-tooth comb and make sure you get answers to any questions you may have before signing.
 After all, your new office space will be the home of your business for as long as the contract is viable.
 You want to make sure everything is crystal clear.

 This is a major detail that needs to be clearly communicated before the lease is signed.
 The world is in a state of constant change.
 What if the building’s wiring needs to be updated to accommodate a 5G network?
 Who’s responsible for paying for that?

 Whose responsibility it is for upgrades needs to be clearly stated in the lease to avoid problems later on.
 Most likely, repairs that are your fault and in your immediate office space will fall to you.
 But what about repairs in common areas?
 What systems are in place to get a pothole in the parking lot filled?

 If the exterior of your office building is in disrepair, it can reflect badly on your business and cause you to lose customers.
 Knowing who’s in charge of such repairs can give you either the responsibility of fixing it or set precedence for you to confront your landlord.